stasemsoft/FontysICT-sem1/docs/workshops/git/git-ws-fhict.md

-# Git (versiebeheer)
+# Git (version control)

-(deels NL, deels EN)

 ![](figures/gitlogo.png "git")

-## git basis begrippen
+## git basic concepts

-+ clone:             maak lokale kopie vd repos
++ Clone: make a local copy of the repos.
-+ checkout:          van je lokale repos, wijs 1 versie aan als work dir
++ checkout: from your local repos, point to 1 version as work dir
-+ commit:            wijzingen in work dir gaan naar lokale repos
++ commit: changes in work dir go to local repos.
-+ push:              ALLE wijzigingen van de lokale repos gaan naar de server
++ push: ALL changes in local repos go to the server.
-+ fetch:             haal alle wijzigingen op van de server naar lokale repos (verandert de work dir niet)
++ fetch: fetch all changes from server to local repos (does not change work dir)
 + pull: fetch & checkout
 + branch/merge
-+ .gitignore-file
++ .gitignore file

 ## tools

 + command line
-+ github (het tool)
++ github (the tool)
-+ git kraken
++ git cracking
 + git desktop
 + git tortoise
-+ atom / visual studio / xcode / (eigenlijk elke IDE)
++ atom / visual studio / xcode / (basically any IDE)

-## sites met repositories
+## sites with repositories

-+ git.fhict.nl (gitlab)
++ git.fhict.com (gitlab)
 + github.com
 + gitlab.com